marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 *If I were to remain silent, I'd be guilty of complicity.* &ndash; ALBERT EINSTEIN
 \
 \
-*Shallow men believe in luck.
+*Shallow men believe in luck, in circumstances.
 Strong men believe in cause and effect.*  &ndash; RALPH WALDO EMERSON
 \
 \
 *If you keep your cool, you'll get everything.* &ndash; ELLIOT ERWITT